RaphaelEDiener/nono/readme.md

 - > 90% test coverage at all times
 - Everything has to be documented in code
 - No trowing of exceptions!
 Only returning!
-- No sideeffects are allowed expect when handling IO.
+- No side-effects are allowed, expect when handling IO.
-- IO should be contained in a single file and not polute throughout the project!
+- IO should be contained in a single file and not pollute throughout the project!
 - Every `if` has an `else`.
   - Guard clauses are the exception to this rule
 - No method should be called on any class.
 Only on interfaces.
-- No `get`'ters or `set`'terters
+- No `get`'ters or `set`'ters
 - The documentation lives in `/docs`
 - The code lives in `/src`
 - The tests live in `/tests`